 Dobson Hall, a community-style residence hall on the Truman campus that houses around 375 residents, will be the first Truman home for the SEE Scholars.
 Amenities in the building include a convenience store, laundry facility, four kitchenettes, study lounges, and a multi-purpose room.

 This is an air conditioned facility and is conveniently located near the Multicultural Affairs Center (MAC) as well as Magruder Hall and Violette Hall.

-Housed in the Adair Building on the Truman campus, the Multicultural Affairs Center (MAC) provides services that work to build a supportive environment in which all students can develop a stronger understanding and appreciation for the multicultural diversity represented at Truman State University while valuing being part of our shared campus community.
+Housed in Baldwin Hall on the Truman campus, the Multicultural Affairs Center (MAC) provides services that work to build a supportive environment in which all students can develop a stronger understanding and appreciation for the multicultural diversity represented at Truman State University while valuing being part of our shared campus community.

 The MAC offers academic programs including a Peer Mentor Program and can help to arrange Tutoring.
 The MAC also provides a wide range of activities and programs that center education around diversity, inclusion, & social justice.
 Check out the MAC website to learn more!